Table of Contents

 Add the flowers or leaves to any dish.
 Added to soups the leaves are a thickening agent (see demulcent bit under Medicinal Uses below).
 It’s also a nice tea, especially mixed with other leaves, like strawberry.

 Do you like purple?
 Pink?
 Blue?
-Candied violets and violet jelly, jams and syrups sure are pretty.
+The candied flowers and colourful jelly, jams and syrups sure are pretty.
 And the color can be altered by vinegar or baking soda.
 Violet can also pretty up vinegar and wines.

 High in vitamins A and C.